 The third ”invisible man” instalment from 1940 is a solid screwball comedy with a great female heroine, but hardly brings anything new to the table.
-Universal brings in an impressive roster of character actors, but the special effects are somewhat and shoddy.
+Universal brings in an impressive roster of character actors, but the special effects are somewhat shoddy.
 6/10

 Horror icon Vincent Price takes over the empty shirt and trousers of Claude Rains in The Invisible Man Returns (1940).
 Universal was still making good sequels to their horror films, although this one does clearly fall into B-movie category.
 But this is a good B-movie, well acted, well filmed and well received, but a harmless Hollywood sequel nonetheless.
 7/10